 The right test at the right time

-Bleeding disorders are defined as an familial or acquired disorder that causes the blood to lack certain clotting factors.
-While most people are familiar with hemophilia, a more recognized inherited disorder, patients can also be affected by platelet disorders or von Willebrand disease just to name a few.
-Whether inherited or acquired, Mayo Clinic’s Special Coagulation Laboratory offers a number of algorithmic approaches to meet the your testing needs.
+Bleeding disorders are defined as a familial or acquired disorder that causes the blood to lack certain clotting factors.
+While most people are familiar with hemophilia, a more recognized inherited disorder, patients also can be affected by other bleeding disorders, including platelet disorders or von Willebrand disease.
+Whether a disorder is inherited or acquired, Mayo Clinic’s Special Coagulation Laboratory offers a number of algorithmic approaches to meet your testing needs.
 Testing for a number of factor deficiencies, von Willebrand profiles with high resolution multimer analysis, platelet function testing, and inhibitor analysis are all offered by our expert team.
 Our algorithms are thoughtfully crafted through collaboration with clinicians, laboratorians, and genetic counselors and aim to provide the best patient care while promoting proper test utilization.
 It’s about the right test, for your patient, at the right time.

 Chromogenic Factor VIII and IX Assays: Impact on diagnosis and management of hemophilia